 We strongly advise not to try removing a squirrel from your home on your own.
 Squirrels can carry diseases and can be difficult to control.
 It’s best left up to the professionals.

-If you are struggling with squirrels in your home, give Wil-Kil a call.
+If you are struggling with squirrels in your home or business, give Wil-Kil a call or contact us online.

 Related Post From Our Blog